shubhamg20/Neural-style-transfer/README.md

 This repository contains two PyTorch implementations of neural style transfer models: one fine-tuned VGG model and another model trained from scratch.
 ## Prerequisites:

 Add the "best-artworks-of-all-time" dataset in your kaggle workspace if you want to train your above models.
-But, if you want to use only style transfer algorithm then use the pretrained weights for both the kaggle notebooks
+But, if you want to use only style transfer algorithm then use the pretrained weights for both the kaggle notebooks as given below

 ## Pretrained Models